TaylorJadin/virtualbox-byod-lab-deployment/README.md

 ## What's all this?

 ### Windows_Install.bat
-A batch file that installs chocolatey then uses chocolatey to install VBox and its dependencies.
+A crusty old batch file that installs chocolatey then uses chocolatey to install VBox and its dependencies.
 Then it imports the OVA file.
 I use a a batch file because the needs for this are pretty basic.
 At some point I should use something like Autohotkey to give it a gui.

 ### macOS_Install.applescript
 Applescript that I build to a .app file that students run to install Vbox and import the OVA file.
 This one does not depend on a package manager like chocolatey, it actaully downloads the install dmg and install Vbox all on its own.
 Eventually I would like to write the windows installer to work more like this.